Kate Watt BSc (Hons) ( MBACP ) - Treadaway Therapies

 Other areas of counselling I deal with

-My fees are £50 for a session that last an hour for Counselling.
+My fees are £50 for a 60 minute session

 On receiving your email or telephone enquiry I will respond by email or telephone to take a referral which means we would discuss what has brought you into counselling.
-We would arrange to meet for a first session at a time that was suitable and in that session we would agree on the number of sessions required, and on the work that you wanted to do.
-After that session we would meet in Cirencester at the Cirencester Baptist Church building on Love Lane.
+We would arrange to meet online during current covid restrictions for a first session at a time that was suitable and in that session we would agree on the number of sessions required, and on the work that you wanted to do.
 The sessions run for an hour, each week and I would ask for 7 days notice of cancellation of a session for holidays and 24 hours in case of illness.